LimePoint/opschain/docs/docker_development_environment.md

 Notes:

-- _The path above assumes the default `opschain_data` path was accepted when you ran `configure` - adapt the path as necessary based on your configuration._
+- _The path above assumes the default `opschain_data` path was accepted when you ran `configure` - adapt the path as necessary based on your configuration_
 - _The `opschain-action` commands below assume the OpsChain development environment is being run in the original "Demo Hello World" project (created in the Getting Started guide).
-If using a different project, modify these commands to reflect the OpsChain actions available._
+If using a different project, modify these commands to reflect the OpsChain actions available_

 #### Create a `step_context.json` (optional)